vlasenkoalexey/tensorflow_serving_benchmark/README.md

     (default: 'uniform')
   --grpc_compression: <none|deflate|gzip>: gRPC compression
     (default: 'none')
+  --grpc_destination: gRPC destination metadata header.
+    When using VPC peering on Cloud AI it should be set as <model-name>-<version-name>
+    (default: '')
   --host: Host name to connect to, localhost by default.
     (default: 'localhost')
   --jsonl_file_path: The path the dataset file in jsonl format.